sreuland/ifttt_demo/README.md

 * Fork/copy/clone this repo to your own workspace.

-* Create an IFTTT free account, create an IFTTT API service in your account and set the API address=glitch project url.

 * Launch [quickstart image for soroban development](https://github.com/stellar/quickstart#soroban-development) on your local machine for `standalone` and `futurenet` networks:
    The image will provide an instance of soroban-rpc pre-connected to the network you specify as param(`--standalone` or `--futurenet`) and exposed on a local port of your machine via the docker `-p "<your_local_port>:8000"`.
    ```